GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Sometimes we find ourselves dealing with some complex domain logic (such as hiring a candidate).
 To make our life easier, in these scenarios, we tend to split our problem in some layers:

-1. Entrypoint: controllers, mutatitons, workers, etc
+1. Entrypoint: controllers, mutations, workers, etc
 2. Manager: the point of truth, where we handle all the business rule
 3. Service: code that we think that is a good idea to concentrate in one place
 4. Validator: where we validate the input data
 5. Repository: where we communicate with the database

-With this approach, we make our application more manageable with well defined responsabilities to each abstraction.
-Besides, and not by chance, this simplifies the task of writing tests in different granularities.
+With this approach, we make our application more manageable with well defined responsibilities to each abstraction.
+Besides, and not by chance, this simplifies the task of writing tests in different granularity.

+> **A very important note here is that we don't always structure our code in these five layers, because when we are doing TDD the right way, we don't mind how we are going to implement some feature, but how we are going to TEST it.
+We end up, for example, writing and implementing the feature directly in the Controller.**
+>
+> **Finished the tests, we are able to refactor it and decide how we want to do it.
+Sometimes we want to split the feature in all these five layers, sometimes we don't feel the need to create a manager, and so on.
+There is not right or wrong, the most important thing is to write code that are covered by tests and easy to refactor it**

-We show here a guideline for writing tests in each one of those layers.
+With that said, we can go with the guideline for how we usually write the tests in each one of those layers.

 ### 📨 Entrypoint Layer